Greetings and welcome to my blog

 Many may ask what I've been up to and why a blog?

 Whether within the workplace or a family, we all seek to understand how, when and why we need to make better decisions.
-Whether a leader, team or family member, the skills to make optimal decisions is critical to address a wide range of issues whether how to collaborate with multiple generations, how to build relationships and develop trust, managing conflicts or addressing personal challenges that impact concerns over one's identity or relevance in facing midlife or retirement.
+Whether a leader, team or family member, the skills to make optimal decisions is critical to address a wide range of issues.
+These include how to collaborate among multiple generations, how to build relationships and develop trust, managing conflicts or addressing personal challenges that impact concerns over one's identity or relevance in facing midlife or retirement.
 At the end of the day enhancing well-being has demonstrated benefits- better health, stronger relationships, a growth and positive mindset, a stronger sense of purpose and presence etc.

-Over the years, from the unnecessary collapse of Arthur Andersen, impacting thousands of colleagues and their families to an even more significant loss, my daughter’s death at 27 from liver cancer, I have developed my own coping methods and honed the skills to obtain the right objective input that allows me to make pivotal decisions to move forward and thrive.
-I apply my experience and insights, combined with my academic and business experiences as a board member or advisor to focus on better decision making as an adult.
+Over my life, from the unnecessary collapse of Arthur Andersen, impacting thousands of colleagues and their families to an even more significant loss, my daughter’s death at 27 from liver cancer, I have developed my own coping methods and honed the skills to obtain the right objective input that allows me to make pivotal decisions to improve myself,move forward and thrive.
+I apply my experience and insights, combined with my academic and business experiences whether as an advisor, coach or entrepreneur to focus on better decision making as an adult.

-Focusing on three metaphorical bridges we traverse during adulthood, my book is a look at how to deal with the pressures we face throughout adulthood and how to overcome them and covers three metaphorical bridges we traverse during adulthood.
-You can always access and acquire my book by clicking here .
+Focusing on three metaphorical bridges we traverse during adulthood, my book is an insight at how to deal with the pressures we face throughout adulthood and how to overcome them My book covers my three metaphorical bridges we traverse during adulthood.
+You can access and acquire my book by clicking here .

-Life’s challenges are more a question of when not if.
-So I hope my blog , book and articles and perhaps even my services may in some way, be of value to you or someone you know.
+Life’s challenges and impactful life events are more a question of when not if.
+So I hope my blog , book and articles may in some way, be of value to you or someone you know.

 May your journey through adulthood be smooth, it normally is until life intervenes!